The Beer Party (Austria): 2020 Viennese state election

-Immediately after the announcement of the results of the 2019 National Council election, the Beer Party announced its intention to launch a campaign for the 2020 Viennese State Election.
+Immediately after the announcement of the results of the 2019 National Council election, the BIER Party announced its intention to launch a campaign for the 2020 Viennese State Election.
 However, collecting the necessary 1800 signed declarations of support posed a logistical problem due to the shutdown-measures put in place during the COVID-19 pandemic in Austria.
 The Beer Party pointed out that this was especially problematic for small parties that depend on direct contact with voters and criticized the situation as unfair.
-Still, even without external sponsors the Beer Party was able to gather enough support to enter the election.
+Still, even without external sponsors the BIER Party was able to gather enough support to enter the election.
 For the concurrently occurring 2020 district representative election, the party ran candidates for district representative in every Viennese district except the 1st.

-The campaign kicked off with a "beer rally" lead by Pogo and his functionaries from throughout all 23 districts.
+The campaign kicked off with a "beer rally" led by Marco Pogo and his functionaries from throughout all 23 districts.
 One of the party's election promises was to replace the Hochstrahlbrunnen, a fountain in Schwarzenbergplatz, with a beer fountain.
 Among the more serious goals of the Beer Party were support through the corona crisis for Vienna's culture scene, which was badly hit by pandemic lockdown measures.
 The Beer Party was, by October 2020 notably able to capture more social media engagement than any other party—including the major parties—with a budget of only 200 Euros despite the competition having invested tens of thousands in advertisement.
 Also notable was the support of Niko Alm, a former member of the National Council who campaigned for the Beer Party.

-With 1.8% of the vote, the Beer Party did not win representation in the Landtag.
+With 1.8% of the vote, the BIER Party did not win representation in the Landtag.
 However, the party did win mandates in 11 of Vienna's districts.
 Since the party only put forward a total of six candidates for the election, representative for the remaining mandates had to be nominated afterwards.
 The party leader, Pogo, will serve as a representative for Simmering, the 11th district.

 Pogo indicated that a future goal for the party will be the election for federal president anticipated to be held in 2022.